HectorRDB/dbgwas/README.md

 5. See also the directory ```sample_example``` to understand better this example;
 Check at least the file ```sample_example/strains``` to know how to build the input to the program.

+## Lineage vs locus effect

+DBGWAS is based on bugwas, which is described in the following paper:

+Sarah Earle et al., "Identifying lineage effects when controlling for population structure improves power in bacterial association studies", Nature Microbiology 2016.

+Bugwas offers association tests at the "locus" level (SNPs, kmers, or in our case unitigs) or at the lineage level, i.e. groups of SNPs/kmers/unitigs represented by a principal component of the full design matrix.
+The latter option needs more memory as it requires a PCA step.
+By default, DBGWAS skips lineage effect estimation to save memory.
+If you would like to activate lineage effect estimation, change do.lineage to TRUE in bin/DBGWAS.R.

+## Memory and CPU requirements

+The analysis on the full dataset with 280 P. aeruginosa strains described in section "DBGWAS in a nutshell" and in our paper (ref at the end of the README) produces 54,397,312 kmers which are compressed into 2,356,052 unitigs corresponding to 1,141,877 unique patterns.

+The analysis runs in about 40 minutes on a PC with 8 Intel(R) Xeon(R) CPU E5-1620 0 @ 3.60GHz cores, although most of the operations only
+use a single core at the moment.

+With do.lineage=TRUE, memory usage peaks at ~20Gb, vs ~9Gb with do.lineage=FALSE.

+Scaling on new datasets will essentially depend on the number of strains and the number of unique presence/absence patterns obtained across unitigs, i.e., on the genetic variability in the dataset.

 # Thirdparties
 DBGWAS makes use of several thirdparty libraries:
 1. GATB (https://github.com/GATB/gatb-core)